yannickloth/jreqs/README.md

 * You specify the object instance on which the predicate will be applied
 * You specify the message that will be part of the unchecked exception that is thrown if the predicate doesn't apply (returns false) on the specified object instance

-If the system state of the system is fine nothing happens.
+If the system state is fine nothing happens.
 If the system state is wrong (some condition is not verified), an unchecked exception is thrown to indicate the presence of a bug.

 ### Exceptions that are thrown